 Following successful completion of the required elements for the degree, students must apply to the Ohio State University Graduate School for graduation (http://gradforms.osu.edu).
 The application must be completed no later than the third Friday of the term in which graduation is expected.
 Students who will complete all degree requirements after the end of classes but before the first day of classes for the following semester can select the "End of Semester" option.
-Transition to the End of Semester option can occur at any point during the semester by submission of notification through GradForms.
 Students who will not complete the degree requirements by the first day of the following semester will have to graduate in the next semester.
-Applications are good only for one semester.
+Students should pay particular attention to deadlines for the application to graduate and deadlines for the dissertation and final exam approvals.